-10 Reasons Why Everyone Should Go Scuba Diving at the Great Barrier Reef
+10 Reasons to Go Scuba Diving at the Great Barrier Reef

 It is one of the most surreal things you will ever do.
 The feeling that you can casually swim 10meters down and not worry about your next breath is mad, and truly something that needs to be experienced.